cloudify-cosmo/docs.getcloudify.org/content/cli/groups.md

 weight: 80
 ---

-The `cfy groups` command is used to view information on the different groups of a deployment.
+The `cfy groups` command is used to view information on the different groups in a deployment.

 You can use the command to list all groups.

+#### Optional Flags

+These will work on each command:

+* `-v, --verbose` - Show verbose output.
+You can supply this up to three times (i.e. -vvv)

+* `-h, --help` - Show this message and exit.

 ## Commands